MicrosoftDocs/cloud-adoption-framework/docs/scenarios/ai/platform/governance.md

 ## Govern AI models

 AI model governance refers to the processes for managing AI models to ensure they produce reliable, safe, and ethical outputs.
-Controls over model inputs and outputs help mitigate risks, including harmful content and unintended behaviors, which could impact both users and the organization.
-These processes support responsible AI deployment, safeguarding against potential legal and ethical challenges.
+Controls over model inputs and outputs help mitigate risks, including harmful content and unintended behaviors, which could affect both users and the organization.
+These processes support responsible AI deployment, and they safeguard against potential legal and ethical challenges.

 - *Establish a process to detect AI risks.* Use tools like Defender for Cloud to [discover generative AI workloads](/azure/defender-for-cloud/identify-ai-workload-model) and [explore risks to predeployment generative AI artifacts](/azure/defender-for-cloud/explore-ai-risk).
 Establish a policy to regularly [red team generative AI models](/azure/ai-services/openai/concepts/red-teaming).
 Document identified risks and continuously update your AI governance policies to mitigate emerging issues.